CarloNicolini/carlonicolini.github.io/sections/tech/_posts/2020-07-21-Better-Jupyterlab-theme-and-extensions.md

 ---
 layout: post
 title: Better Jupyterlab with git and Darcula theme
+description: 'Better Jupyterlab with git and Darcula theme.'
 date: 2020-07-21
 published: false
 ---
 A way to produce a better Jupyterlab notebook: